James Gist: Professional career

 Gist was drafted 57th overall, in the 2008 NBA draft, by the San Antonio Spurs.
 After spending a year with the Italian League club Biella, Gist signed a contract with the Russian team Lokomotiv-Kuban for the 2009–10 season.
 Gist played for the Spurs in the 2010 NBA Summer League, but was waived on October 19, 2010.

 Then he played with Partizan Belgrade during the 2010–11 season, where he won the Basketball League of Serbia championship, the Radivoj Korać Cup, and the Adriatic League championship.
 In the summer of 2011, he signed a contract with the Turkish League club Fenerbahçe Ülker.
 Shortly afterwards, it was announced that he had a sample that tested positive for cannabis use, while playing for Partizan.
 On July 7, 2012, Fenerbahçe announced that Gist would not play the next season with the club.

 On August 15, 2012, Gist signed one-year deal (with an option for one more season) with the Spanish League club Unicaja Málaga.
 On September 26, he won the slam dunk contest of the Spanish League.
-Gist joined the Greek League club Panathinaikos, in December 2012, as part of a trade with Andy Panko.
+Gist joined the legendary Greek League club Panathinaikos, in December 2012, as part of a trade with Andy Panko.
 At the end of the season, Gist renewed his contract with Panathinaikos for two additional seasons.

 On March 17, 2015, Panathinaikos announced that they had agreed to terms with Gist to renew his contract for an extra two years, keeping him in Athens until 2017.

 On April 5, 2015, Gist again tested positive for cannabis use, for the second time in his career, after the Greek Cup final against Apollon Patras.
 Eventually, on May 12, Gist was suspended for 8 months from participating in sports events.
 In the end, his suspension was reduced to 6 months, and Gist was allowed to play normally, from the beginning of the season.
 On October 22, 2015, while competing with Panathinaikos in a EuroLeague 2015–16 season game against Karşıyaka, Gist made a new personal EuroLeague career single-game scoring high, with 27 points scored.

 On July 5, 2017, Gist signed a two-year contract extension with Panathinaikos.

 On July 8, 2019, Gist signed a two-year contract with Serbian team Crvena zvezda.
 He averaged 7.0 points, 4.4 rebounds and 1.3 assists per game.

 On December 3, 2020, he signed with Bayern Munich of the Basketball Bundesliga.

 On September 25, 2021, he has signed with ASVEL of the LNB Pro A. The contract was extended to the end of the season on December 15.

 On November 4, 2022, he signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).
+He also played in Uruguay for Peñarol and in Indonesia for Prawira Bandung, before ending his playing career by joining the Pro-Fit Basketball Training camp as a trainer.